xremap/xremap/README.md

     Alt-b: C-up

 keymap:
-  applications:
+  - application:
       only: *terminals  # we can reuse the list here
-    not: *browsers
-  remap:
-    <<: *some_remaps # or we can reuse a map here.
-If there are duplicate keys, the key in the alias will be ignored.
+    remap: *some_remaps # and we can reuse a map here.
-    Alt-f: C-right
-    Alt-b: C-left
 ```

 ## License